Though the world may still feel on hold right now, your dreams of studying or … Read more

 - Enrolled at a two- or four-year institution at the time of participation.

-- High school students must have completed high school at the time of enrollment, and be able to show proof of acceptance into a U.S. institution for the semester immediately following their program at Hanyang University.
+- Gap year students can apply if they have completed high school at the time of enrollment, and can show proof of acceptance into a U.S. institution for the semester immediately following their program at Hanyang University.

 Dates, Fees & Inclusions